Suguis/Suguis/README.md

 I'm interested in fields related on programming languages and paradigms, logic in computer science and theoretical computer science.

-My favourite programming languages is Haskell.
+My favourite programming language is Haskell.

 <!--
 **Suguivy/Suguivy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.